Recruitment Marketing for the Digital Age: A Definitive Guide

 Congratulations, you’ve successfully captured a candidate lead!
 Now it’s time to engage with them — but how?

 Email and SMS campaigns are two great (and relatively unobtrusive) ways to build candidate relationships because they enable you to keep the candidate up to date about things that directly appeal to their interests, such as job openings, career opportunities and exciting developments at your company or in your field.
 As with your lead capture form, these messages should be short, sweet and to the point, but still interesting and relatable enough to spark the recipient’s interest.
+Consider using business texting platforms like Open Phone to make calls using a wireless internet connection.
+These VoIP systems allow you to view call recordings, text messages, and voicemails using one dashboard, allowing you to review or speak to anyone at any time.

 Collect Every Scrap of Data